-Cemetery Songs – now available for pre-order!
+Cemetery Songs – now available!

 When Polly Stone’s birthmother dies, she feels lost and adrift.
 How do you mourn someone you never knew?
 Even the dead, whose final thoughts Polly can hear, offer no advice.